james-gould89/Monkey-Island/README.md

 This is my first good iteration of the game using a dictionary to store and check the insults and responses.

-Future improvements I plan to make include:
+Future improvements I plan to make include the following.
 Single-player mode.
 Play more than one enemy.
 Allow players to learn insults and responses when enemies use them.